gtdudu/react-gen-routes/README.md

 ## Name convention

+You cannot name a file `*.js` nor a folder `*`.
+If you do they will be ignored.

-All filenames with more than one dot will be ignored while constructing routes file.
+Furthermore, all filenames with more than one dot will be ignored while constructing routes file.

 ```
 pages/
   component.js            -> this is ok
   component.styles.js     -> this will be ignored
 ```

 ## Routing